Tuesday's primaries test the power of Trump's endorsement in GOP contests

 Colorado, Maryland, Mississippi, New York, Oklahoma, South Carolina and Utah are holding elections Tuesday -- with runoffs in South Carolina and Mississippi and primaries elsewhere.

-Colorado and Oklahoma will select nominees to replace outgoing their outgoing governors, Democrat John Hickenlooper in Colorado and Republican Mary Fallin in Oklahoma.
+Colorado and Oklahoma will select nominees to replace their outgoing governors, Democrat John Hickenlooper in Colorado and Republican Mary Fallin in Oklahoma.

 New York is holding only its federal primaries.
 That makes the battle between Donovan and Grimm Tuesday's headliner.
 The Democratic gubernatorial matchup between two-term incumbent Gov. Andrew Cuomo and actress and activist Cynthia Nixon won't take place until September.